 Some of us deal with a lot of pressures on a day-to-day basis.
-From school to work, family or marital problems, the stress of wondering if we are going to be able to keep food on the table or pass that exam that will determine if we graduate with a degree.
-We all have stressors and some of us may develop anxiety to the point of exhaustion or insomnia; some of us to the point where we can’t function.
+From school to work, family or marital problems, the stress of wondering if we will be able to keep food on the table or pass that exam that will determine if we graduate with a degree.
+We all have stressors, and some of us may develop anxiety to the point of exhaustion or insomnia; some of us to the point where we can’t function.

-So needing a quick fix to be able to get back to work or school we visit the doctor to help us out.
-Benzodiazepines are anti-anxiety medication used to treat anxiety and/or prevent certain types of seizures.
+So needing a quick fix to get back to work or school, we visit the doctor to help us out.
+Benzodiazepines are anti-anxiety medications used to treat anxiety and prevent certain types of seizures.
 Some of the most commonly prescribed medications in this class are Klonopin and Valium.
 Why are they so addictive?

 What is Klonopin?

 Klonopin, which is the brand name for clonazepam, is a long-acting benzodiazepine.
 It is used to slow down brain activity to help users feel relaxed.
 Initially, it was formulated to help people with epilepsy manage seizures.
-Later, the drug’s rapid and powerful calming effects were also recognized as a way to treat panic attacks.
+Later, the drug’s rapid and robust calming effects were also recognized to treat panic attacks.
 Klonopin is often prescribed to ease anxiety and withdrawal symptoms from alcohol and other addictive substances.
 Doctors may also prescribe Klonopin for short-term insomnia.
-Slang terms for Klonopin include k-pins, tranks, downers or benzos.
+Slang terms for Klonopin include k-pins, tranks, downers, or benzos.